intel/transfer-learning/notebooks/setup.md

 Use the instructions below to install the dependencies required to run the notebooks.

-System Requirements:
+Software Requirements:
-1. Ubuntu 20.04
+1. Linux* system (validated on Ubuntu* 20.04/22.04 LTS)
 2. Python3 (3.8, 3.9, or 3.10), Pip/Conda and Virtualenv
 3. git